 The cake’s ruby top is a mixture of tart cranberries and sweet raspberries (my son’s suggestion, after tasting the ALL cranberry version, which he found too tart).
-The Raspberries both sweeten the cake and also creates a more luscious texture.
-I personally love the tartness of the cranberries alone, but they have so much natural pectin that the consistency was more like tight jam then I wanted.
+The raspberries both sweeten the cake and also creates a more luscious texture.
+I personally love the tartness of the cranberries alone, but they have so much natural pectin that the consistency was more like tight jam than I wanted.
 The cake underneath is rich with butter and almond flour.
 I served it with ice cream for dessert and then had it for breakfast the next morning with coffee.

 Cranberry-Raspberry Upside Down Cake